neuresthetics/neuresthetics/README.md

 ### "Neuresthetic" [🎧](https://translate.google.com/?sl=auto&tl=en&text=neuresthetic&op=translate) - relating to learning of the nerves through perception of the senses.

 Take "kinesthetics" for example: in which a person observes the geometry and function of their body in terms of efficient motion.</br>
 Neuresthetics is the same principle applied to neurology.
-A neurethetic neuresthesiologist practices neuresthetics.</br>
+A neurethetic neuresthesiologist practices neuresthetics.
+N. for short.</br>
+This neologism stands for the process of learning to think better by studying and going with brain shape and function while using it.</br>

 <!-- Not to be confused with "neuroaesthetics" such as [this](https://direct.mit.edu/jocn/article/23/1/53/4981/Neuroaesthetics-A-Coming-of-Age-Story), and [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7075503/), which is the study of your brain on art.</br> -->